muellan/metacache/README.md

 ### GPU Version Requirements
-The GPU version requires a CUDA-capable device of the Pascal generation or newer and either CUDA >= 11 or CUDA 10.2 and a self-provided version of [CUB](https://github.com/NVlabs/cub).
+The GPU version requires a CUDA-capable device of the Pascal generation or newer and CUDA >= 11.

 See [here](docs/gpu_version.md) for more.